microsoft/solution-accelerator-many-models/README.md

 There are two ways to train many models:

-1. Using a custom scoring script
+1. Using a custom training script
 2. Using Automated ML

 ![Sequence of Notebooks](./images/mmsa-overview.png)